hoganlab-fish/emumadz/source/postprocess.rst

 Filter for SNP only events
 ++++++++++++++++++++++++++

-Other mutations are not of interest since ENU induces point mutations.
+Other mutations are not of interest since `N`-ethyl-`N`-nitrosourea (ENU) used in the forward genetic screen mainly induces point mutations.

 .. code-block:: shell